 - A. The firm cannot transfer the funds from the executors' client account ledger to the beneficiary's client account ledger.
-The firm must send a cheque to the beneficiary for £20,000. - B. The firm can transfer £2,000 from the executors' client account ledger to the firm's business account but must send a cheque for £18,000 to the beneficiary. - C. The firm can transfer £2,000 from the executors' client account ledger to the firm's business account and then transfer £18,000 to the beneficiary's stakeholder account ledger. - D. The firm can transfer £20,000 from the executors' client account ledger to the beneficiary's client account ledger and then transfer £2,000 to the firm's business account. - E. The firm can transfer £20,000 from the executors' client account ledger to the beneficiary's client account ledger but cannot transfer £2,000 to the firm's business account until the purchase of the property is completed.
+The firm should send a cheque to the beneficiary for £20,000. - B. The firm can transfer £2,000 from the executors' client account ledger to the firm's business bank account and should then send a cheque for £18,000 to the beneficiary. - C. The firm can transfer £2,000 from the executors' client account ledger to the firm's business bank account and should then transfer £18,000 to the beneficiary's stakeholder account ledger. - D. The firm can transfer £20,000 from the executors' client account ledger to the beneficiary's client account ledger and should then transfer £2,000 to the firm's business bank account. - E. The firm can transfer £20,000 from the executors' client account ledger to the beneficiary's client account ledger.
+The firm should not transfer £2,000 to the firm's business bank account until the purchase of the property is completed.